AlexanderKosik/software_design/content/material/abstraction.md

 You may already know a similar trade of: the tradeoff between computational complexity and disc space.
 We can save computational ressources if we store precalculated values on disc.
 But this leads to more occupied disk space.

 So we must decide from case to case if the abstraction is really needed or makes if it does make our system to complex in worst case.

+# Further information

+The Python programming language has a style guide (*The Zen of Python*), which encourages you to write simple and readable code.
+You can read this guide in an interactive python shell.
+Can you figure out how to do this?

 [Back (Implementation I)](../project/impl_1/impl_1.md)